Research in Encoding And Decoding of

 16-20 June 2020

-Firá (fee-RAH, subtly different from the island name) is the capital town of the island, perched atop the edge of the caldera cliff formed by the volcanic eruption ca 1600 BC.
-Adjacent to Firá is the town of Firostefani (fee-roh-ste-FAN-ee).
+Firá (fee-RAH, subtly different from the island name) is the capital town of the island, perched atop the edge of the caldera cliff formed in part by the volcanic eruption ca 1600 BC.
+Adjacent to Firá is the town of Firostefani (fee-roh-ste-FAH-nee).
 The Nomikos Centre is in Firá, toward the northern edge of town, near Firostefani.
 The view of the caldera from Firá and Firostefani is majestic.
 In these towns you will find all kinds of shops from tourist traps to banks, public phones, jewelers, travel agencies, pharmacies, internet cafes, restaurants, bars, discos, etc.

 While there are inexpensive internet cafes available in Firá and elsewhere on the island, and many hotels now offer wireless service, the conference will be providing only limited connectivity, and none in the main hall.
-This is a conscious decision to encourage attendees to participate in the conference rather than being distracted by email and the Web.
+This is a conscious decision to encourage attendees to participate in the conference rather than being distracted by email and the web.
 The response from previous attendees on this policy has been overwhelmingly positive.
 Please bear in mind that normal internet connections in the Greek islands are comparatively slow and can be somewhat unreliable.
 The island has experienced days-long interruptions in connectivity during previous conferences.

-For US attendees with GSM phones, if you wish to use your mobile phone and home phone number, you will first need to verify that yours is an international or world phone.
+For US attendees with GSM/3G/4G phones, if you wish to use your mobile phone and home phone number, you will first need to verify that yours is an international or world phone.
 Then you will need to contact your service provider before departing the US to enable international roaming.
 Be sure to inquire about rates while abroad as there are often substantial surcharges!
 If you wish instead to get a local pay-as-you-go SIM, you will need to unlock your phone.
 Please contact your service provider for information on doing that.
 Allow a few weeks for either of these two changes.
 Also, if you have a 3G or 4G device (iPhone, Galaxy, Kindle, etc.) be particularly careful to understand the roaming and data costs associated with travel abroad.

 Many hotels in Firá and Firostefani have day care services as part of their offerings.
 A web search for Santorini childcare will bring up a large list of hotel search engines.
-Please verify by telephone with hotels prior to making reservations that they do have child care available.
+Please verify by telephone with hotels prior to making reservations that they do indeed have child care available.